 Lactate Dehydrogenase Test (LDH)

-During the test for liver functions, eleve\ated levels of this enzyme may indicate liver damage. the normal ranges are about:
+During a liver function test, elevated levels of this enzyme may indicate liver damage. the normal ranges are:

 - Newborn: 160 to 450 units per liter (units/L)